Morphy137/MusicDownloader/README.md

-# MorphyDownloader 🎵
+# M4A_Downloader 🎵

-**A modern, open-source tool to download songs, albums, or playlists from Spotify** as MP3 files, obtaining the audio from YouTube and automatically adding full metadata (title, artist, album, cover art, year, etc.).
+**A modern, open-source tool to download songs, albums, or playlists from Spotify** as high-quality M4A files, obtaining the audio from YouTube and automatically adding full metadata (title, artist, album, cover art, year, etc.).
 It features both an intuitive graphical interface (GUI) and a powerful command-line interface (CLI).
+Now with a fully redesigned interface, button icons, and no ffmpeg dependency.

 ![MorphyDownloader GUI](assets/img/screnshot.png)